Description

 Krikit Belt Tension Meter CDS

-The Krikit Belt Tension Meter allows determination of proper belt tension, essential for optimum operation of the Gates Carbon Drive system.
+The Krikit Belt Tension Meter CDS allows determination of proper belt tension, essential for optimum operation of the Gates Carbon Drive system.
 Lack of belt tension can lead to “skipping”, where the teeth of the belt slide over the teeth of the rear sprocket.
-On the other hand, too much tension can damage the bearings within the rear hub, can cause the system to drag, and can increase the wear of your drive system.
+Conversely, too much tension can damage the bearings within the rear hub, can cause the system to drag, and can increase the wear of your drive system.

 Tensioning procedures vary depending on the bike.
 Common types of tensioning systems include sliding or pivoting dropouts and eccentric bottom brackets.
-Note that correct alignment of the belt has to be maintained as you adjust tension.
+Correct alignment of the belt must be maintained as the tension is adjusted.

-There are 3 common methods for measuring tension on your Carbon Drive system: the Gates Krikit Belt Tension Meter, the Eco Tension Tester, and the Gates Carbon Drive iPhone® App (available as a free download through the App Store).
+There are three common methods for measuring tension on your Carbon Drive system: the Gates Krikit Belt Tension Meter, the Eco Tension Tester, and the Gates Carbon Drive iPhone® App (available as a free download through the App Store).
 For each of these, the tension may vary a little along the belt, so you should repeat this procedure several times.
 Rotate the cranks a quarter turn after each measurement and measure again.
-The tools only measure tension, they do not specify a needed tension.
-Suitable settings will vary with rider weight, so you should refer to this document both for detailed use instructions and the correct tension range recommendation for your Gates Carbon Drive setup.
+The tools only measure tension; they do not specify the correct tension.
+Suitable settings will vary with rider weight, so you should refer to this document for detailed use instructions and the correct tension range for your Gates Carbon Drive setup.

 Use the Gates Drive Calculator to find the perfect fit for your ride.